juspay/medea/SPEC.md

 type specifications or additional specifications) are violated: each possible violation is distinct from any other.

+### Specifications

+Any schema can include any of the following specifications at most once.
+Some specifications are conditional on others (noted in their descriptions).
+A Medea validator MUST indicate a unique error condition if a specification which has conditions is placed in a schema before any specifications that would satisfy these conditions.

-### Type specification
+#### Type specification

+A _type specification_ may included as part of any schema.
 A type specification MUST consist of the following, in this order:

 1) Four space symbols;
 2) The reserved identifier "$type";